 Married vs. Single

-In many cases, there is an exclusion available every two years for Philadelphia home sellers on capital gains taxes of up to $500,000 over cost basis for married couples filing jointly for single investors.
-The exclusion is $250,000 over cost basis.
+In many cases, as we mentioned above there is an exclusion available every two years for Philadelphia home sellers on capital gains taxes of up to $500,000 over cost basis for married couples filing jointly.
+For single homeowners, the exclusion is $250,000 over the cost basis (how much you spent fixing the house up).
 One of the qualifying requirements for this exclusion is that the real estate will have been lived in for a total of two of the last five years as your primary residence, though they need not be consecutive.

 You may be required to make estimated payments on your capital gains.
 It is wise to consult with a tax advisor to ensure you are making the right moves for your investments.
-Deferrals of capital gains are allowed under a 1031 exchange of like properties.
+Deferrals of capital gains are allowed under a 1031 exchange of like properties – this is important for investors to know.
 There are strategies that you can put into place to offset these taxes with capital losses.
 Ensuring you have covered all of your bases means it is essential to have built a strong team of professionals to help guide you because you want to keep as much of your money as possible.